Category: Best Practices

 Product onboarding is introducing your product to users.
 It helps users learn how to use your product and its best features.
 It guides users to be successful in their first few uses instead of them just figuring things out along the way.

 Product Onboarding process is an integral part of product led growth strategy.
-The process should be smooth that makes the user to adopt the product quickly and efficiently.
+The process should be smooth which makes the user adopt the product quickly and efficiently.
 Plus, it should train them to incorporate your tool into their regular activities.

 In essence, the product onboarding process should help customers experience the value of your products right away.